Shauna Grant: Early life

 Colleen Applegate was born in Bellflower, California.
 Her family moved to the small town of Farmington, Minnesota in 1973 when her father, Philip Applegate, took a managerial position with the Central Telephone Company of Minnesota.
-Colleen graduated from Farmington High School in 1981, where she had been a cheerleader.
-She stayed in the town, working first as a cashier and then as a repair clerk with the phone company.
+Colleen was a cheerleader at her school, Farmington High School.
+After graduating in 1981, she worked locally as a cashier and then as a repair clerk with the phone company.

 Applegate attempted suicide in December, 1981 by overdosing on prescription sinus pills.
-Her father later said he never discussed the suicide attempt with his daughter; he and his wife at the time (Colleen's mother, Karen Lee Applegate) believed their daughter was merely seeking attention.
+Her father later said he never discussed the attempt with his daughter; he and his wife at the time (Colleen's mother, Karen Lee Applegate) believed their daughter was merely seeking attention.
 According to a PBS Frontline documentary, the entire Applegate family had at least one group session at a counseling center during which no one really talked about the situation.

-After news spread around Farmington about her suicide attempt, Applegate left town with her boyfriend, Mike Marcell, and moved to California in March, 1982.
+After news spread around Farmington about her suicide attempt, Applegate left town with her boyfriend, Mike Marcell, moving to California in March, 1982.